enisbe/stock-trading-app/README.md

 Data Acquisition ETL Workflow

 1. A Cloud Run application written in Python/Flask uses the yfinance python package to extract price history for all 500 S&P stocks.
 2. Price history is written to an Azure database using Microsoft ODBC drivers and pyodbc package.
-The process loads a temp table with a large amount of data, then loads the main table with any rows
+The process loads a temp table with a large amount of data, then loads the main table with any rows that are in the temp table but not the main table.
+In most cases only the last 5 minutes of data will inserted into the main table.
+This process is idempotent and fault tolerant, it allows reruns of jobs on failure or to catch up on previous day.
 3. The Cloud Run application has a /dump_table function that simplifies data distribution to the prediction model, essentially an http data source.
 4. A Cloud Scheduler job is called with a list of tickers to collect data.
 10 jobs are configured to run simultaneously with 50 tickers each, completing in about 1 minute.